Starý Tekov

 Starý Tekov (Bersenberg, also Altbarsch, Altbersenberg, (Alt-)Bersenburg, in earlier times also Berschenberg, Alt Berschenburg, Óbars) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1075.

 Geography

 The village lies at an altitude of 176 metres and covers an area of 10.573 km².
 It has a population of about 1470 people.

+Population

 Ethnicity

 The village is approximately 87% Slovak and 13% Magyar.

 Facilities

 The village has a public library a gym and football pitch.